abdulsamad/frontend-fun/README.md

 Known limits: projects are capped at 100 files and each file at 500 KB.
 Remote persistence requires `DATABASE_URI` and a reachable MongoDB instance.

+### MongoDB Atlas keep-alive

+The repository includes a daily GitHub Actions workflow that calls `/api/keepAlive`, which performs a real MongoDB `ping`.
+This prevents an M0/Free Atlas cluster from being considered connection-idle.
+Configure `KEEP_ALIVE_TOKEN` in Netlify, then add matching `KEEP_ALIVE_URL` (for example, `https://your-site.netlify.app/api/keepAlive`) and `KEEP_ALIVE_TOKEN` repository secrets in GitHub.
+The workflow can also be run manually from the Actions tab.

+This keeps the free cluster from inactivity pausing; it does not bypass Atlas storage, throughput, billing, or account-level limits.

 ### Installation
 Clone the repository
 ```bash